shujiecui/homepage.github.io/_pages/about.md

 **<font color="red">I am always looking for self-motivated students.</font>**
-<sub> Please email me your CV, transcript, research statement, english test score.</sub>
+<sub> Please email me your CV, transcript, research statement, English test score.</sub>

 ### News!
 - <sub>Our paper "Result-pattern-hiding Conjunctive Searchable Symmetric Encryption with Forward and Backward Privacy" has been accepted by PoPets/PETs 2023.
 Congratulations to Dandan!
-- <sub>Our paper "EnclaveTree: : Privacy-preserving Data Stream Training and Inference Using TEE" has been accepted by AsiaCCS 2022.
-Congratulations to Qifan!
+- <sub>Our paper "CryptoMask: Privacy-preserving Face Recognition" has been accepted by ICICS 2023 (accept rate 18.09%).
-- <sub>Our paper "Scalable Private Decision Tree Evaluation with Sublinear Communication" has been accepted by AsiaCCS 2022.
 Congratulations to Jianli!
-- <sub>Our paper "We Can Make Mistakes: Fault-tolerant Forward Private Verifiable Dynamic Searchable Symmetric Encryption" has been accepted by Euro S&P 2022.
-Congratulations to Dandan!</sub>
+- <sub>Our paper "TimeClave: Oblivious In-enclave Time Series Processing System" has been accepted by ICICS 2023!

 ### PhD Students
 - <sub>Dongkun Hou (2023-), Monash University